ziyul893/ece4180-programmable-power-supply/readme.md

 The sink analyzes the source capabilities and responds with an RDO (Request Data Object) with a specified voltage inside.
 The source accepts this request, and a few moments later, the bus voltage (VBUS) rises to the agreed-on setpoint.
 At this point, the source sends a PS_RDY (Power Supply Ready) message to the sink, which signals to the sink that it may begin to draw current.

+This process repeats each time the sink changes its requested voltage.

 ## Source Code
 ```
 #include "mbed.h"